 Discover exotic marine life

 Let the kids get up close and personal with an array of exotic marine life during a fun-packed day at Sea Life Park.
 Overlooking Makapu’u Beach, the park features a total of 5 unique habitats and exhibits, including penguins, lovebirds, sea lions, rays, sharks, and more.
 Highlights include the Discover Reef Touch Pool, where you can encounter sea stars, urchins, and even baby honu (Hawaiian green sea turtles) at America’s only active breeding colony.
 There are dolphin shows and daily trainer talks too.
-Single-day admission including transportation from select Waikiki locations can be purchased at GetYourGuide.com.

-LOCATION 41-202 Kalanianaʻole Hwy, Waimanalo HOURS Mon-Sun 9am-4pm
+41-202 Kalanianaʻole Hwy, Waimanalo / Mon-Sun 10am-4pm

-Dolphins putting on a show at Sea Life Park (Photo: Leilani Elderts via Flickr / )
+Dolphins putting on a show at Sea Life Park (Photo: Leilani Elderts via Flickr)

-Peruse an amazing array of Hawaiian art
+Peruse an amazing museum

 Dating back to the late 19th-century, the Bernice Pauahi Bishop Museum is Hawaii’s biggest museum and a favourite family attraction for those occasional rainy days on the island.
 It is home to not only the world’s most extensive collection of Hawaiian and Polynesian art and artefacts, but also a major display of zoological, entomological, and natural history specimens.
-There’s also a science centre, a planetarium, a hall for traveling exhibits, and a native plant garden.
+There’s also a science centre, a planetarium, a hall for travelling exhibits, and a native plant garden.

-LOCATION 1525 Bernice Street, Honolulu HOURS Mon-Sun 9am-5pm
+1525 Bernice Street, Honolulu / Mon-Sun 9am-5pm

 A shark hangs from the ceiling at the Bishop Museum (Photo: Mike via Flick)